Honeymoons can start off well, or they can start off with travel disasters.

-By the mid-afternoon we were completely exhausted.
 Having been up for well over 24 hours, it was time to take a nap.
 So we walked quickly past the Horse Guards (with the London Eye in the background), past St. James Park and back to our hotel.

-It was a cozy little room with a comfortable bed, well-appointed bathroom and a TV for our viewing pleasure.
+Our room at the Ruben’s was a cozy little room with a comfortable bed, well-appointed bathroom and a TV for our viewing pleasure.